Board of Directors.

 Director

-Tali participated in the Executive Creative Leadership Program at THNK Creative Leadership School Amsterdam, holds a BA in Business Management from the IDC University Israel, followed by a Master’s of International Communication Management from the Hague University.
+Tali is an alumna of the Executive Creative Leadership Program at THNK School of Creative Leadership in Amsterdam.
+She holds a BA in Business Management from IDC Herzliya and a Master’s in International Communication Management from The Hague University.

 Filipe Nogueira